FinnArundel/codewordsRMIT/week_07/README.md

 WHILE word inside canvas
   move around

+IF word hits wall or ceiling
+  THEN bounce word back

 IF word is dragged
   THEN move around word depending of mouse X and Y